alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:
+  - [ ] Ship construction animator service: We need to limit for performance reasons, the amount of ships that we actively spawn with animations.
+We need a construction fast path, that just instantly spawns a ship if we're already spawning say 10 ships at once.
+We can just use a createLightFlash with a radius of like 1000 cyan color for this.

   - [ ] Little tutorials with screenshots (hints) upon mission load.
 Maybe multiple pages.

   - [ ] New incident: Time portal.
 Creates arena, spawns in enemies, pauses the wave spawner, sepia filter